 Another bonus about this camera is that it has a flip-down screen, which, Stedman points out, makes it easier to see the image as you're taking it.
-She also says that you shouldn't be afraid to use props: "Sometimes the seat you're sitting in can be just as interesting as our outfit!" she advises.
+She also says that you shouldn't be afraid to use props: "Sometimes the seat you're sitting in can be just as interesting as our outfit," she advises.

 #2: Find Your Best Side

 No, we're not making it up—you really do have a "good side" to your face.
 Just look at Tom Ford, who always poses in the same position to ensure he gets the most out of a shot.
 (Don't believe us?
 Google it.)
-There are ways to find yours, however.
-One street style photographer revealed exactly how to do that: "It really comes down to knowing the angles of your own face and positioning the camera to accentuate those features," they shared.
+There are ways to find yours: One street style photographer revealed exactly how to do that: "It really comes down to knowing the angles of your own face and positioning the camera to accentuate those features," they shared.

 So you've got your best side, but what about the best angle?
 Speaking to Allure, makeup artist Nick Barose says that "for most people, the best angle for a selfie is one that's slightly higher than their line of vision.
 And you probably shouldn't stare directly into the camera, either."
 Noted.

 Sure, you might have a LuMee, but is that really the best lighting to get a gorgeous shot of yourself?
 Speaking to Allure, photographer and style blogger Candice Lake advised facing directly away or into the sun, as otherwise, you might end up with shadows that look like under-eye bags.
 "The golden hour to shoot a photo is during sunrise or sunset, when the light is low and the most beautiful," she told the magazine.
-Stedman reiterates this, as she prefers to shoot in natural light: "Any lights add a yellow glow which I don't like in my feed," she tells us.
+Stedman reiterates this, as she prefers to shoot in natural light: "Lights add a yellow glow I don't like in my feed," she tells us.
 Early mornings (preferably not in the blue light) might just be a necessity from now on…

 When is a selfie not a selfie?
 When it's a shoefie, of course.
 Sometimes, you just have to take a picture of your fabulous shoes, but you need to know just how to get that right too (hey, what's the point in spending money on footwear if your Insta fans can't enjoy them too?).
 We've got a few pro tips on how to take the perfect shoefie to ramp up your likes.

 Sure, you know your new Gucci loafers are going to get tonnes of action.
 But what about those polarising socks you love (but your friends hate) or those wide fishnet tights that you're not sure about?
 Try out your different looks on Instagram with your selfies, and hone your wardrobe in the long run: win-win.
-And if you're looking for the best way to get a full outfit in a shot, just take a tip from Stedman: "A sitting shot works well to get the whole outfit in and you can fill the frame," she notes.
+And if you're looking for the best way to get a full outfit in a shot, just take a tip from Stedman: "A sitting shot works well to get the whole outfit in, and you can fill the frame," she notes.

 One tip we always rely on is taking more selfies than you need (or is socially acceptable).
-Our editorial director herself found out when she interviewed the king of selfies, Balmain's Olivier Rousteing, who shared that even he takes heaps of options.
+Our editorial director found this out when she interviewed the king of selfies, Balmain's Olivier Rousteing, who shared that even he takes heaps of options.
 The idea is that you will take so many than you'll end up with at least a couple you like.
-Once you've got your perfect picture, then it's time to edit using a great app, such as the perennially popular Facetune, or try Kim Kardashian West's favourite photo-editing app, Perfect365.
-Hey, if KKW says it's good, then we're on board.
+Once you've got your perfect picture, it's time to edit using a great app, such as the perennially popular Facetune, or try Kim Kardashian West's favourite photo-editing app, Perfect365.
+Hey, if KKW says it's good, we're on board.

 We can almost hear you rolling your eyes at us.
 Of course you're going to add a filter to your picture before you post it up.
 But did you know there are actually filters that are scientifically proven to make you look more attractive?
-According to The Huffington Post, Yahoo Labs and Georgia Tech analysed over 7.6 million Instagram photos and discovered that Mayfair, Valencia, Hefe, Nashville and Aden were the most flattering and gained the most engagement when used on photos (#alwaysfilter).
+According to HuffPo, Yahoo Labs and Georgia Tech analysed over 7.6 million Instagram photos and discovered that Mayfair, Valencia, Hefe, Nashville and Aden were the most flattering and gained the most engagement when used on photos (#alwaysfilter).